 - BID RESULTS: CTFA will only contact successful bidders.
-Please allow up to 48 hours post auction to receive an official invoice directly from CTFA.
+Invoices are sent within 24 hours of auction end.
 The invoice will include the lot info, hammer price, premium, shipping, insurance, and any other charges that apply.
 Please hold phone inquiries regarding bid success until after receiving the invoice.
 For verifications, CTFA cannot provide winning bid information until the second business day after the auction.
 CTFA will not provide bidder information to any outside sources.

 - TELEPHONE BIDDING: Requests for phone lines must be received at least three (3) days prior to the auction date.
 CTFA cannot guarantee phone lines but will make every attempt to accommodate those who wish to participate live via phones.
 Phone lines are provided to qualified bidders at CTFA’s preference.
 Please contact us directly to arrange phone bidding.203-710-0189.
 Minimum bid requirements may apply.

 - PAYMENT TERMS: CTFA accepts Visa, MasterCard, Discover, American Express, personal checks, certified checks, wire transfers, money orders, and cash.
 Any invoice totaling more than $50,000 must be paid within three (3) business days of the auction date.
 All other merchandise must be paid in full within seven (7) days of the date of the invoice.Upon payment in full, it is the bidder’s responsibility to submit any additional information necessary, including an FFL, to initiate transfer and shipping.
 Invoices over $5,000 may be subject to mandatory check or wire payment.
-All goods not retrieved by Buyer within 30 days after the invoice date, shall be subject to a storage fee of $50 per item per month.
+All transaction fees associated with payment method are non-refundable.
+All goods not retrieved by buyer within 30 days after the invoice date, shall be subject to a storage fee of $50 per item per month.
 Buyer authorizes CTFA to sell, at their standard commission and consignment contract terms, any goods not retrieved after a 90 day period in any manner deemed appropriate by CTFA and the proceeds will be applied to any outstanding balance due from the buyer.

 - CHECK: There will be a $40.00 service charge for returned checks.
 Make checks payable to: CT Firearms Auction LLC.
-Checks can be mailed to: CT Firearms Auction LLC 758 Four Rod Rd Berlin, CT 06037.
+Checks can be mailed to: CT Firearms Auction LLC 8 Metals Drive, Plantsville CT 06479.
 CTFA reserves the right to hold items paid for by personal or company check until said check clears (14 days).
 CTFA has the right to hold all checks over $2,000.
 Customers who have an established successful buying history with CTFA may be exempt from this requirement.
 First time buyers paying by check may be subject to additional requirements such as bank letter of credit.